On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 Follow the directions on the website, not Google maps.
 It’s along a paved road.
 Google maps

 directed me seven miles down a dirt road unnecessarily.
-If I don’t have to, I’d rather not get
+If I don’t have to, I’d rather not get the

 Something weird was going on in the woods behind my site near the campground host site.